Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 | ------------- | ------------- | ------------- |
 | [`DISPENSE_REPORT_SUMMARY_TOPIC_`](#auto-config)  | Publish | Yes |

 This topic is where the post-process datapoints on the dispensation process are published.
-If the connection to the MQTT broker fails, the connection is retried once before the message is lost.
+If the connection to the MQTT broker fails, the connection is re-tried once before the message is lost.
+Unfortunately, the [MQTT client](#dependencies) class is only able to send messages at a quality-of-service of 0.

 Outputs:
 - `["tt"]` float.
 Total duration of the dispensation process in seconds.